MaxLogic/maxEventNexus/spec.md

 ### 8.6 Cancellation

 `IMLSubscription.Unsubscribe` is idempotent and thread‑safe.
 Cancelling during dispatch skips remaining invocations for that handler.
+Work already enqueued prior to `Unsubscribe`/token release may still be dequeued; dispatch applies the **weak-target liveness** check from §6.1, so dead targets are skipped.
+Implementations should **prune** dead subscriptions on first observed liveness failure to keep the copy‑on‑write arrays tight.

 ### 8.7 Back‑Pressure & Bounded Queues (**required, with defaults**)